10. Summit County, Colorado

 > Poverty rate: 10.3%

 > Life expectancy: 86.8 years

 > Median household income: $73,538

 Summit County, Colorado, which is west of Denver and largely located in the White River National Forest, has one of the healthiest populations anywhere in the United States.
-Life expectancy at birth in Summit County is about 87 years, nearly eight years longer than the national average and the highest life expectancy of any U.S. county.
+Just 8.4% of adults in the county lead sedentary lives, the smallest share in the country.
+The average life expectancy at birth in the county is about 87 years, nearly eight years longer than the national average and the highest life expectancy of any U.S. county.

 A relatively wealthy area, Summit County is home to several upscale ski resorts, including Copper Mountain and Breckenridge.

 9. Williamson County, Tennessee